JoshRodstein/1699-project/api_doc.md

     i.putExtra("info", info);
     startActivity(i);
     ```

+    - User notified via snackback notification
+    - When snackbar clicked
       - User can: see list of open facilities
       - see hours of closed building
   - ## 3) Campus Weather changes
     - **Trigger**: its raining or snowing on campus,
     - **Method**: Service